MookieFumi/mookiefumi.github.io/_posts/2019-12-17-firebase-remote-config-in-xamarin-forms.md

 ### Add nuget packages in our projects

-Although there is a nuget package to handle Firebase Remote Config from our .Net Standard project, I have not been able to make it work, so I had to create an interface and implement it on the different platforms based on the use of different nuget packages.
+Although there is a nuget package to handle Firebase Remote Config from our .Net Standard project, we have not been able to make it work, so we had to create an interface and implement it on the different platforms based on the use of different nuget packages.

-For the **Android** platform the nuget package I have used is:
+For the **Android** platform the nuget package we have used is:

 * [Xamarin.Firebase.RemoteConfig](https://github.com/xamarin/GooglePlayServicesComponents) (71.1610.0).

-For the **iOS** platform the nuget package I have used is:
+For the **iOS** platform the nuget package we have used is:

 * [Xamarin.Firebase.iOS.RemoteConfig](https://github.com/xamarin/GoogleApisForiOSComponents) (3.0.0).

-> With higher versions to 3.0.0 of *(Xamarin.Firebase.iOS.RemoteConfig)* I had many issues so I had to work with an old one.
+> With higher versions to 3.0.0 of *(Xamarin.Firebase.iOS.RemoteConfig)* we had many issues so we had to work with an old one.

 ### Create an interface and implement it in both platforms